 - Beautiful Galician forest.

-- A couple of stalls with fruit, snacks and cool drinks for donation.
+- A couple of kiosks selling fruit, snacks and cool drinks for donation.

 Challenges